andrei-tatar/node-red-contrib-smartnora/doc/nodes/sensor/README.md

 - `Temperature` - if checked, the sensor will report temperature
 - `Temperature Unit` - select between C and F
 - `Humidity` - if checked, the sensor will report relative humidity
+- `Sensor` - if checked, the sensor will support the [sensor state trait](https://developers.google.com/assistant/smarthome/traits/sensorstate)
+  - `Type` - type of sensor ([List of supported sensors](https://developers.google.com/assistant/smarthome/traits/sensorstate#supported-sensors))
+  - `Numeric capability` - if checked, sensor will support numeric capability.
+  - `Supported states` - the checked states will be reported to Google as supported.
+  - if both `Numeric capability` and `Supported states` are missing, the sensor will support only numeric capability as a requirement.

 Input payload will be an object that follow the payload defined in the attributes.